Ehyiah/ux-quill/docs/guide/modules/ai-assistant.md

 | `'semantic'` | Analyser le contenu | Extract keywords, topics, and reading statistics |
 | `'toc'` | Générer le sommaire | Generate a table of contents from headings |

+# Providers configuration

 ## API provider configuration

+### Routing

+The AI Assistant backend controller is registered as a service automatically, but its route needs to be imported in your Symfony application.
+Create a file `config/routes/ux_quill.yaml` (or add to an existing one) with the following content:

 When using `provider: 'api'`, the module sends requests to a backend PHP controller (`/_ux/quill/ai-assistant`), which forwards them to an OpenAI-compatible API.
 Configure the connection via environment variables: